rosscouldrey/Application-Insights-to-PowerBI-with-ADX/README.md

 For this demo we use a landing table which captures all data pushed into ADX from the Event Hub.

-The KQL queries to create the landing table and ingestion mapping are provided in
+The KQL queries to create the landing table and ingestion mapping are provided [here](https://github.com/rosscouldrey/Application-Insights-to-PowerBI-with-ADX/blob/main/KQL%20Scripts/1.%20LandingTable_setup.csl)

 #### 2.33 Create the events tables, parsing functions and policies